nicklasbekkevold/website/src/data/blog/health-data-conference-2025.md

 ## What is even an event report?

-Inspired by my former colleague [Mathias Weber](https://www.linkedin.com/in/mathias-weber-176402166/recent-activity/articles/) which has written an impressive 150 (and counting) of these event reports from the Berlin IT-scene.
+Inspired by my former colleague [Mathias Weber](https://www.linkedin.com/in/mathias-weber-176402166/recent-activity/articles/), who has written an impressive 150 (and counting) event reports from the Berlin IT-scene.

 ## Bergen

-I was very exited for this conference, not because of the interesting presentations on global health, <abbr title="European Health Data Space">EHDS</abbr>, and the use of AI in healthcare.
-Nor the celebrity speaker list, with names such as minister of health [Jan Christian Vestre](https://www.regjeringen.no/en/dep/hod/organisation-and-management-of-the-ministry-of-health-and-care-services/minister-of-health-and-care-services-jan-christian-vestre/id3035364/) and science communicator [Andreas Wahl](https://andreaswahl.no/).
+I was very excited for this conference, not just because of the interesting presentations on global health, the <abbr title="European Health Data Space">EHDS</abbr>, and the use of AI in healthcare; nor the celebrity speaker list, with names such as minister of health [Jan Christian Vestre](https://www.regjeringen.no/en/dep/hod/organisation-and-management-of-the-ministry-of-health-and-care-services/minister-of-health-and-care-services-jan-christian-vestre/id3035364/), and science communicator [Andreas Wahl](https://andreaswahl.no/).

-My enthusiasm came from the thought of visiting the historic city of _Bergen_: the second largest city in the kingdom, major trade hub and one of the main Hanseatic cities ("kontor") during the medieval times.
-The city is infamous for its rainy weather, but, perhaps, equally famous for its breathtaking nature, including the seven city mountains (I managed to climb two of them during my trip).
-Not the mention the [scenic train journey](https://www.lonelyplanet.com/articles/europes-best-train-journey) to get there.
+My enthusiasm came from the thought of visiting the historic city of Bergen: the second-largest city in the kingdom, a major trade hub, and one of the main Hanseatic cities ("kontor") during medieval times.
+The city is infamous for its rainy weather but equally famous for its breathtaking nature, including the seven city mountains.
+I managed to climb two of them during my trip.
+Not to mention the [scenic train journey](https://www.lonelyplanet.com/articles/europes-best-train-journey) to get there.

 ![Kjøbmandsstuen, Bergen](@/assets/images/hanseatic_bergen.jpg)

-^Notice the homage to the Hanseatic cities of Hamburg and Bremen on the building decoration of this central building, just next to the conference hotel, on the historic "Bryggen" (pier).
+^Notice the homage to the Hanseatic cities of Hamburg and Bremen on the decoration of this central building, just next to the conference hotel, on the historic "Bryggen" (pier).

-## Enough of BergeJustn already: what did you learn?
+## Enough of Bergen already: what did you learn?

 The conference lasted two whole days, with a varied program, but mostly plenary presentations.
-Personally, I enjoyed the second day the most because there was a better mix of activity types, which allowed for more spontaneous networking.
-The first day lacked this completley, except for the breaks and the somewhat pricy dinner, which you had to pay extra for.
+Personally, I enjoyed the second day the most, because there was a better mix of activity types, which allowed for more spontaneous networking.
+The first day lacked this completely, except for the breaks and the somewhat pricy dinner, which you had to pay extra for.

 Topics covered during day 1 were: